Moonwalkert3ch/holbertonschool-monty/README.md

 Don’t forget to push your header file
 All your header files should be include guarded
 You are expected to do the tasks in the order shown in the project

+## Compilation
+The files are to be compiled this way:

+$ gcc -Wall -Werror -Wextra -pedantic *.c -o monty
+How to use
+compile files
+$ ./monty monty_byte_code_file_name.m
+A few Monty bytecode files are supplied in the byecodes directory.
+For supported opcodes, look below.

+## Example of usage
+$ cat bytecodes/12.m
+push 1
+push 2
+push 3
+pall
+add
+pall
+$ ./monty bytecodes/12.m
+3
+2
+1
+5
+1